RickyRAV/F1DataVisualization/README.md

 ## Directory Structure

 - `.idea` - IDE settings
-- `MiamiGP&FP1&FP2` - Miami Grand Prix Free Practice 1 & 2 data and visualizations
 - `Cache` - Cached data used in the project
 - `CircuitMaps+Turns` - Circuit maps and turn data (Azerbaijan data is not complete)
-- `Default` - Default visualization settings
+- `Default` - Visualizations that get posted regularly
 - `ForFastestLaps` - Visualization for the fastest laps
 - `LapSpecific` - Lap-specific visualizations (Azerbaijan data is not complete)
 - `Tests` - Test files and scripts